LarsBodewig/Mimic/README.md

 A Mimic is a generated wrapper for an object with non-public fields.
 It offers type-safe accessors using Java reflection to get and set all object fields.
-This is useful to create custom serializers/deserializers for third-party classes for example.
+This is useful to create custom serializers/deserializers for third-party classes or unit tests for example.

-This repository contains a Maven plugin and a Gradle plugin to generate Mimics.
+This repository contains a generic Annotation processor to create Mimics, and Maven and Gradle plugins for more comfort.

 ## Maven plugin usage